-This Procedure only applies to electricity distributors that have written agreement from the Secretary to DELWP to rely on the Utility installations exemption.
+This Procedure only applies to water service providers that have written agreement from the Secretary to rely on the Utility installations exemption.
 It can only be used for Utility installations under their direct management.

 Native vegetation removal to the minimum extent necessary to maintain the safe and efficient function of a Minor utility installation is not required to comply with this Procedure.
+However, it may be used to assist in defining maintenance activities.

-This Procedure only applies (refer to Table 1) when:
+This Procedure only applies (refer to Table 1) to native vegetation removal for: